sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 ## Searching

-Logsene supports a subset of Elasticsearch APIs, with rich query language and extensive capabilities of searching through data you've sent to Logsene.
+Our centralized logging management solution supports a subset of Elasticsearch APIs, with rich query language and extensive capabilities of searching through data you've sent to Logsene.
 The supported Search API's are:

   - URI based search
   - Request body based search